 UPDATE from May 16, 2018:

 In order to proactively protect our corporate customers, who are still encrypting and decrypting their emails via an in-house solution and have not yet booked the Hornetsecurity Encryption Service, from EFAIL, we have also developed a special filter level for attacks according to the EFAIL pattern.
 The only prerequisite for this is that their email communication runs via the Hornetsecurity servers, which is generally the case with our email security products.
 The filter level is already activated by default for all our customers who have booked at least the Hornetsecurity spam filter service and.
 It protects not only against EFAIL, but also against future attacks with similar patterns. +++++ A known vulnerability

 On Monday, May 14, 2018, a team of security researchers from the University of Applied Sciences Münster, the Ruhr University Bochum and the University of Leuven (Belgium) published a paper

 do not affect the protocols themselves, but use an already known vulnerability to decrypt encrypted emails

 A prerequisite for the execution of the attacks is that the attacker already possesses emails in encrypted form.
 To do this, the emails need to be intercepted during transport.
 The attacker must have previously executed a man-in-the-middle attack (MitM) or compromised a mail server to gain access to the emails passing through him or the server.
 Only if these requirements are met, the attacker can execute one of the EFAIL attacks

-The authors of the paper present two similar attacking methods to decrypt emails with existing PGP or S/MIME encryption.
+The authors of the paper present two similar attacking methods to decrypt emails with existing PGP or S/MIME encryption

 The first method is quite simple, but limited to certain email clients (Apple Mail, iOS Mail, Mozilla Thunderbird) and any third-party plug-ins installed there: